×

 The Forensic Evaluation Service (FES) completes outpatient and inpatient court-ordered evaluations for counties across Oregon pursuant to Chapter 161 of the Oregon Revised Statute.
 Orders primarily involve initial competency to stand trial (CST) evaluations pursuant to ORS 161.365 for clients residing in county custody for one-day evaluations at the hospital or evaluations pursuant to ORS 161.370 for clients residing at the hospital and already determined incompetent to proceed by the court.
 Additional orders involve criminal responsibility and diminished capacity evaluations.

-Interns who choose a rotation within FES will have the opportunity to participate in the evaluation process including and not necessarily limited to record review (hospital records, police reports, collateral records), contacting collateral sources, interviewing, administering and interpreting psychological tests, and report writing as well as the possibility of witnessing and/or offering testimony.
 As the rotation progresses, the interns’ responsibility for aspects of the evaluation process will increase based on experience and skill.
 At the outset of the rotation, interns will receive their supervisor’s interview and report templates.
 Throughout the rotation, the interns are highly encouraged to adapt these templates as they develop their own evaluation style.
 By the end of the rotation, the supervisor may submit some (or all) of the intern’s completed work to the Court with a co-signed report.
 In this rotation, the intern will work with a primary supervisor, but will also observe and work with the other evaluators in the department.
 Specifically, interns are asked to observe other evaluators in the department on a weekly basis to gain exposure to various evaluation and report writing styles.
-On average, a typical intern completing a major rotation will author and submit to the Court between 12 and 22 competency reports.
-Interns will also complete at least one criminal responsibility (Guilty Except for Insanity and/or Diminished Capacity) evaluation.
+Interns may also have the opportunity to complete at least one criminal responsibility (Guilty Except for Insanity and/or Diminished Capacity) evaluation.

-Additional rotation experiences include a weekly department meeting, a weekly didactic covering foundational forensic concepts and case law (following the ABPP recommended readings e.g., response style, report writing, testimony, forensic assessment and forensic relevant instruments), two oral case presentations (covering one competency evaluation and one criminal responsibility evaluation), psychological testing to gather supplemental information for other evaluators’ opinions and reports, and an end of rotation mock trial using a report the intern authored (in a hospital courtroom setting with other evaluators role playing courtroom personnel).
+Additional rotation experiences include a weekly department meeting, a weekly didactic covering foundational forensic concepts and case law (following the ABPP recommended readings e.g., response style, report writing, testimony, forensic assessment and forensic relevant instruments), two oral (formal) case presentations (covering one competency evaluation and one [provided] criminal responsibility evaluation), psychological testing to gather supplemental information for evaluators’ opinions and reports, and an end of rotation mock trial using a report the intern authored (in a hospital courtroom setting with other evaluators role playing courtroom personnel).

 Neuropsychological Assessment